By: Rachel Zinanti & Maggie Castle

 To make the change, or not make the change?
 You think it will be great for the account, but what if it’s not?
 What if it tanks and your SEM performance takes a nosedive?

 If you manage paid search accounts, you know what we’re talking about.
 You’ve had this inner monologue.
 If only you could acquire data before making the update.
 Well, you can!
-There’s a tool in AdWords called AdWords Experiments that helps you do just that.
+There’s a tool in Google Ads called Experiments that helps you do just that.

 Here are some ideas of optimizations you can now efficiently test that you may have been holding back on launching:

 - Ad Rotation (e.g., rotate evenly vs. optimize for conversions)

 - Ad Extensions (e.g., performance of structured snippets vs. callouts)

 - Restructures (e.g., ad group break out by match type)

 - New Geographic Targeting